petrinets25/web/registration/index.md

 * The 2-day workshops/Petri Nets course registration gives access to lunches and coffee breaks on June 23 and June 24.
-* The 1-day workshop registration gives access to the lunch and coffee breaks on Jun 24.
+* The 1-day workshop registration gives access to the lunch and coffee breaks on June 24.

 ### Students registration